Best First Handgun of 2024: [Beginners Guide]

 Why a Pistol for a First Firearm?

 Handguns are an odd place to start for beginners.
 When you’ve grown up with guns, you typically start with a rifle, preferably a rimfire rifle.
-However, a lot of people don’t grow up around guns anymore, and their first experience with guns comes from a personal protection needs.
+However, a lot of people don’t grow up around guns anymore, and their first experience with guns comes from needing personal protection.
 With the rise of concealed carry and people of all stripes looking into defensive firearms, more and more shooters are starting with handguns.

 There are gun people and people who own guns.
 Someone just looking for a good firearm for self-defense might not necessarily be a gun person.
 They don’t care about the various small differences between Mosin Nagant rifles.
 They just need their gun for their defensive needs and not much more.
 There is nothing wrong with that, and if that’s their goal, there is no purpose in buying a rifle to learn how to use a handgun.